 - 1/2 c slivered almonds, toasted

 - 2 tbs sesame seeds, toasted

 Poaching the Chicken

-- To poach the chicken we’re going to create an aromatic broth.
-Don’t freak out- but I haven’t formally written this into the recipe, and that’s because I want you to use what’s already around you while we’re making this salad.
-Stay with me!
-Place the chicken in a medium-sized pot and cover with water.
+- Place the chicken in a medium-sized pot and cover with water.
 Next, add your aromatics; a knob of ginger, a couple of smashed cloves of garlic, a scallion, a splash of tamari, and a hefty pinch of salt.
-Bring the pot to a boil, turn the heat to medium-low, throw on a lid and let it simmer for 10-15mins until the chicken is fully cooked and no longer pink in the middle.
+Bring the pot to a simmer, turn the heat to low, cover with a lid and let it simmer for 10 minutes until the chicken is fully cooked and no longer pink in the middle.
 Remove the chicken from the broth, place it in a bowl in the refrigerator to cool completely.
 Once cool use your hands to shred the chicken into small pieces.

 - In a small bowl whisk together the miso, ginger and, garlic.
 Next, add the tamari and lime juice and zest.
 Lastly, whisk in the olive and sesame oil.
 Set aside.